Mount Bulusan: December 2016

 On December 29, Mount Bulusan had a phreatic eruption, shooting a plume of ash about two kilometers high.
-It happened 2:40 pm local time and lasted for about 16-minutes.
+It happened 2:40 pm local time and lasted for about 16 minutes.
 The eruption prompted PHIVOLCS to raise Alert level 1 for the surrounding areas and remind the public not to enter the 4-kilometer radius permanent danger zone.

-May 2019

-On May 6, PHIVOLCS reported that two volcanic earthquakes were recorded during the past 24 hours.
-Wispy emission of white steam-laden plumes from the active vents was observed. alert level 1 (abnormal) status remains in effect.

 July 2020

 PHIVOLCS raised the alert status of Bulusan Volcano from alert level 0 to alert level 1 after an increase in seismic activity was observed in the past days.
-PHIVOLCS reminded the public of the 4-km permanent danger zone (PDZ) around the Bulusan Volcano as sudden explosions might occur.

 May 2021

-On May 11, PHIVOLCS raised the alert status of Bulusan Volcano from alert level 0 to alert level 1 due to increased seismic activity since May 8, 2021.
+On May 11, PHIVOLCS raised the alert status of Bulusan Volcano from alert level 0 to alert level 1 due to increased seismic activity since May 8.

+August 2021

+On August 18, PHIVOLCS lowered the alert level of Bulusan from alert level 1 (low-level unrest) to alert level 0 (normal) after the volcano returned to normalcy following a general decline in volcanic earthquakes, ground deformation, gas emission, and surface activity.

 June 2022

-On June 5, 2022, PHIVOLCS reported that Mount Bulusan had a phreatic eruption at about one-kilometer, and the alert level status was raised to alert level 1.
+On June 5, PHIVOLCS reported that Mount Bulusan had a phreatic eruption with a height of about one kilometer, and the alert level status was raised to alert level 1.
 Ash fall was reported in Juban and Casiguran.
 The DOH advised the public to remain indoors.
 The local government of Juban ordered residents to evacuate from affected areas.
-Other agencies were advised to monitor the situation, while the NDRRMC reported at least 180 individuals from Juban have been evacuated.
+The NDRRMC reported at least 180 individuals from Juban were evacuated.
 On June 12, a phreatic eruption took place at 3:37 am (local time) and lasted for about 18 minutes.

+April 2025

+At 4:36 am on April 28, Bulusan underwent a phreatic eruption that lasted 24 minutes and emitted a bent plume that rose 4,500 meters above the crater before drifting to the general west.
+A pyroclastic density current (PDC) descended the southwestern slopes, traveling within 3 kilometers from the summit vent of the volcano.
+The eruption prompted PHIVOLCS to raise Alert Level 1 on the volcano again.
+Sixty-one people were evacuated from the vicinity.
+A second phreatic eruption occurred at 7:43 pm on April 29, lasting for 1 hour and 17 minutes and emitting a plume that drifted southwest.